KeyboardKit/website/collections/_posts/2023/2023-10-30-keyboardkit-8.md

 As part of this release, some features have been moved to KeyboardKit 8.0, including `EmojiKeyboard`, emoji categories, and text routing.

+KeyboardKit Pro 8 also moves over to a [brand new subscription]({{site.gumroad_url}}) that supports a 7 day FREE TRIAL, a monthly plan for all tiers, and one single product for all tiers.

 ## ...and much more